BSc Educational Psychology / Overview

 - Explore core areas of psychology, specifically in relation to education.

-- Learn from active researchers and practising educational and counselling psychologists.
+- Learn from active researchers and practicing educational and counselling psychologists.

 - Enhance your employability by undertaking placements throughout the course.